Cocoa Beach (horse)

-Cocoa Beach (foaled September 28, 2004) is a notable Chilean-bred thoroughbred racehorse who was the 2008 Chilean Horse of the Year and won races in the United Arab Emirates, Chile, and the United States.
+Cocoa Beach (foaled September 28, 2004) is a notable Chilean-bred retired thoroughbred racehorse and broodmare who was the 2008 Chilean Horse of the Year and won races in the United Arab Emirates, Chile, and the United States.

 Background

-Cocoa Beach was bred by Haras La Obra, sired by Doneraile Court and out of the mare Visionera, half-sister to the dual Chilean G1 winner Poseida.
+Cocoa Beach was bred by Haras La Obra, sired by Doneraile Court, out of the mare Visionera, half-sister to the dual Chilean G1 winner Poseida.